A well-adjusted person is one who makes the same mistake twice without getting nervous.

 The After-Action Review (AAR) is a powerful, structured approach from the military.
 It’s a simple but effective framework for debriefing any experience:

-This process fosters deeper learning and keeps you from getting stuck in cycles of guilt or regret.
-It shifts the focus from blame to improvement.
+This process helps you learn more and keeps you from getting stuck in guilt or regret.
+It moves your focus from blaming yourself to making things better.

 To build this habit, consider creating a “Mistake Wisdom Log”—a dedicated journal or digital space where you record your key lessons from missteps.
 For each entry, you might include: